 What statutory health insurance in Germany covers

 Statutory health insurance covers outpatient and inpatient medical care and treatment (in a doctor’s surgery or hospital), dental care, eyeglasses, medication and appliances, immunisations, care during pregnancy and birth, and rehabilitation after injury or accident.
 It usually also covers long-term care, too.

 If you’re ill, your employer usually pays six weeks’ full salary, after which the government health insurer pays statutory sick pay of up to €2,887 per month for up to 78 weeks.
 This amount is taxable.
 You can take out supplemental sick pay insurance for a higher payout or consider separate insurance for permanent disability or critical illness.

-Once you register with a health insurance fund you will get an eHealth card which contains your administrative details (name, address, health insurance number, etc.) and bears your photograph.
+Once you register with a health insurance fund you get an eHealth card that contains your administrative details and your photograph.
 You have to take the eHealth card along when you visit a doctor or hospital – the insurance fund will then be billed.